Daniel14gonc/Proyecto1_redes/README.md

 * 🎮 Intellij
 * 🧠 Maven

-The programming language I chose was Java for many reasons, some of which I will discuss later.
-Smack is one of the best libraries out there for developing XMPP client applications.
+The programming language I chose was Java because of its relatively easy handling of async operations and for the library.
+Moreover, Smack is one of the best libraries out there for developing XMPP client applications.
 It is robust, flexible and very intuitive.
 Furthermore, I used Maven to build the project, because it is a tool that allows the creation and management of Java projects.
 It was very easy to create one.
 The only disadvantage was project compiling, because the commands needed are too verbose.
 Hence, I used Intellij, because it works too well with Maven, allowing me to run the project by just pressing a button.

 ## Features